 - In a hot frying pan, heat the oil and immediately sear the salmon fillets, skin side down, until the underside is crisp for about 3 minutes.
 Turn them over and cook for another 1-2 minutes (depending on the size).
 Place aside in the roasting tin.

-- Layer the topping on each fillet and melt under the grill for 2-3 minutes or until the herb crust is golden and clings to the salmon.
+- Layer the topping on each fillet and melt under the grill/broiler for 2-3 minutes or until the herb crust is golden and clings to the salmon.
 Keep warm while ready to serve with the side dishes.